 How UGC Boosts Conversion Rates by 18% on Average

-We pulled the numbers from 500+ Idukki galleries.
-The pattern holds across brands: shoppable UGC galleries beat studio-shot product images, and the gap is widest exactly where you would expect it to be narrow.
+Across 500+ Idukki galleries, shoppable UGC lifted product-page conversion by a median of 18%, and the gap is widest where you would expect it to be narrow.

 Across forty merchants and twelve months, the median CVR lift from a UGC programme was 18 percent.
 The top decile lifted 41.
 The bottom decile lifted 3.
 What separates the top from the bottom comes down to four levers, and not one of them is the lever most case studies put on the cover.